-2) The ECE 22-06 standard is added for unrestrained drivers ages 18 and older.
-The ECE 22-06 helmet use is permissible during a period extending from the manufacturing year plus 4 years." (more details regarding the ECE 22-06 tag markings on page 3 of the document)
+The ECE 22-06 standard was added for unrestrained drivers ages 18 and older in 2023.
+The use of ECE 22-06 certified helmets is permissible during a period extending from the manufacturing year plus 4 years." (more details regarding the ECE 22-06 tag markings on page 3 of the document).